Whooped By The Ugly Stick

 The Paradox of “Free”

 Biblical Christianity is filled with paradoxes.
-Seemingly contradictory concepts like “the first shall be last, the last first” and “he who desires leadership must be servant (slave) of all” (Mark 9:35) are salted throughout Jesus’ teachings.
+Seemingly contradictory concepts like “the first shall be last, the last first” and “he who desires leadership must be servant (slave) of all” (see Mark 9:35) are salted throughout Jesus’ teachings.
 Embracing them is inescapable as we allow the Holy Spirit to assimilate His Word into our thought patterns and behavior.

 At the forefront of all such paradoxes is “salvation is a free gift, yet it costs us everything.”